Labor induction: Causes

 Induction of labor in those who are either at or after term improves outcomes for newborns and decreases the number of C-sections performed.

-Methods of induction
+Methods

 Methods of inducing labor include both pharmacological medication and mechanical or physical approaches.

 Mechanical and physical approaches can include artificial rupture of membranes or membrane sweeping.
 Membrane sweeping may lead to more women spontaneously going into labor (and fewer women having labor induction) but it may make little difference to the risk of maternal or neonatal death, or to the number of women having c-sections or spontaneous vaginal births.
+There are also risks associated with membrane sweeping.
+The risks include irregular contractions, bleeding, and in 1 out of every 10 women an amniotic sac rupture, which can lead to a formal induction within 24 hours of the rupture if labor hasn't been induced.

 The use of intrauterine catheters are also indicated.
 These work by compressing the cervix mechanically to generate release on prostaglandins in local tissues.
-There is no direct effect on the uterus.Results from a 2021 systematic review found no differences in cesarean delivery nor neonatal outcomes in women with low-risk pregnancies between inpatient nor outpatient cervical ripening.
+There is no direct effect on the uterus.
+Results from a 2021 systematic review found no differences in cesarean delivery nor neonatal outcomes in women with low-risk pregnancies between inpatient nor outpatient cervical ripening.